usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Spiritual Sound_, by Agriculture
 - _Never Die_, by Matt Jencik, Midwife
-- _The Spiritual Sound_, by Agriculture
 - _Liminality / Dream State Return_, by Elder
 - _11-1988_, by Kareem
-- _Absurd Matter 2_, by Shapednoise

 </details>